Surgical Case Library

 Colorectal

-Metachronous Ovarian Metastases in a Patient with Primary Colorectal Cancer.
-A Case Report and Review of the L...
+Metachronous Ovarian Metastasis in a patient with Primary Colorectal Cancer.

 Metachronous ovarian metastasis from colorectal carcinoma is a rare occurrence and is an unusual metastatic site compared to liver and lungs, warranting increased awareness during surveillance.

-Liposarcomas are the second most common type of soft tissue sarcomas.
-They are commonly known to occur in the ...
+<p style="text-align: justify;">Liposarcomas are the second most common type of soft tissue sarcomas.
+They are...

 The simultaneous occurrence of primary multiple mesenteric, mesocolic, and retroperitoneal liposarcomas, especially involving the transverse mesocolon, is an extremely rare and unique presentation not previously reported in the literature.